 Add the egg, sourdough discard, and vanilla extract and mix on low until just incorporated.

 Add half of the sifted dry ingredients and mix on low for about 20 seconds.
-Then add the remainder and mix on low until just incorporated, careful not to overmix.
+Then add the remainder and mix on low until just incorporated, being careful not to overmix.

 Add the chopped chocolate and mix once more just until fully incorporated.